 About Denver Broncos Cheerleaders

-Known for their distinctive western uniforms, the Cheerleaders wear long leather chaps and jackets in the fall months, skiwear for cold games and a more traditional cheerleading leather skirt and vest in the summer months.
+Known for their distinctive western uniforms, the Cheerleaders wear long leather chaps and jackets in the fall months, skiwear for cold games, and a more traditional leather skirt and vest in the summer months.
 The three uniform changes give the group flexibility with the rapidly changing Colorado weather.

 For more information, please contact the Cheerleaders' office at (720) 258-3181.